A Woman Named Hello was actually my second attempt at a film.

 “That way the Blessed Mother will always have my back,” she explained, smirking mischievously.

 This was a huge commitment in terms of tattoos and pain.
-Go big or go home.
-I tagged along with her, photographing part of the process for the new documentary, watching her bite strands of her long gray-blonde hair, blinking back tears as Danny the tattoo artist inked the full color images across her backbone.
+I tagged along with her, photographing part of the process for our new documentary adventure, watching her bite strands of her long gray-blonde hair, blinking back tears as Danny the tattoo artist inked the full color images across her backbone.

-A few weeks later, I called up my old pal, cinematographer Richard Chisolm and he flew down from Baltimore to help me with the first few shoots around Asheville.
+A few weeks later, I called cinematographer Richard Chisolm and he flew down from Baltimore to help me with two days of shoots around Asheville.
 Local cameraman Jason Scholder shot a Peace Corps meeting at the Dripolator with Dave Schmidt running sound.
 To create a fundraising trailer, I licensed footage from Zygimantas Cepaitis to cover the Malawi part and requested permission to use West African musician Baaba Maal’s “A Song for Women.”

 Putting the kids to good use, Zoë worked as my associate producer on the shoots and then Leif edited another trailer for me.
 It still gives me chills – in a good way – to watch it.